 Havelberg Monastery and Prignitz Museum

-Visitors may freely explore the cloisters and a few rooms on the lower level of the former monastery.
+Visitors may freely explore the cloisters and a few rooms on the lower level of the former monastery-like complex.
 Also, on the outside is a small aromatic monastery garden with panoramic views of the old town and the surrounding countryside.

 The small museum is interesting to see but certainly not the highest priority for most visitors.

 Havelberg’s moment in International diplomatic history came in 1716 when Czar Peter the Great and Prussian King Friedrich Wilhelm met in the town.
 Few remember what the meeting was about but the gifts the allies exchanged are known to even those with only a cursory knowledge of German history: the “Soldier King” received some “Langen Kerls” (“Potsdam Giants” — soldiers at least 188 cm tall) while the Czar received the Bernsteinzimmer (Amber Room) that famously disappeared without a trace during the Second World War.

 Two sculptures near the Dom parking lot remind of the meeting, while a true copy of the Amber Room was reconstructed in the Cathrine Palace in St Petersburg in 2003.